aisingapore/TagUI/README.md

 ### FLOW SAMPLES
 Following automation flow samples (/src/samples folder) are included as part of this repository.
 They demo different features of TagUI and are excellent reference material to use in addition to the cheatsheet.
 The samples can be browsed in sequence, starting from easy automation flows to more complex ones.
 They can also be browsed directly to learn a particular feature.
 They include plenty of notes for self-learning at your own pace.

-If you run into any issue or questions, kindly [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org

 Flow Sample |Purpose
 :-----------|:------
 1_yahoo|searches github on Yahoo and captures screenshot of results